HasanErenAkgoz/HasanErenAkgoz/README.md

 # Hi There 👋

-I'm Hasan Eren Akgöz, a passionate young software developer with over 5 years of experience.
-My journey in software development has led me to explore and master a wide range of technologies and tools.
+I am a software developer who continuously strives to improve in the field.
+The database programming education I received in high school allowed me to participate in desktop, web, and robotics projects.
+At university, I studied Computer Programming and Management Information Systems, specializing in technologies like .NET, Angular, and T-SQL.
+Throughout my career, I have proven my ability to adapt quickly to new challenges and produce high-quality solutions

 ## 📫 Contact Me